-- Gives pupils immediate access to a rich source of materials. - Can present information in new ways which help pupils understand, access and use it more readily. - Can motivate and enthuse pupils. - Can help pupils focus and concentrate. - Offers potential for effective group working. - Has the flexibility to meet the individual needs and abilities of each pupil. - Is planned to suit the needs of the children. - Gives children the opportunity to experiment and learn without the fear of failure.
+- Gives pupils immediate access to a rich source of materials. - Can present information in new ways which help pupils understand, access and use it more readily. - Can motivate and enthuse pupils. - Can help pupils focus and concentrate. - Offers potential for effective group working. - Has the flexibility to meet the individual needs and abilities of each pupil. - Is planned with a clear sequence of knowledge and skills. - Gives children the opportunity to experiment and learn without the fear of failure.